valsov/rate-limiter/README.md

-# rate-limiter
+# Rate limiter
-Configurable rate limiting lib with multiple algorithms to choose from
+Configurable rate limiting lib with multiple algorithms to choose from.